cliosight/cliosight_templates/overview.md

 A job executes SQL queries at intervals for performing an ETL operation.

 ### Example of a Job - Managing free tier users of a SaaS platform <a name="job_example"></a>
 Let's consider a simple application that notifies trial users of a SaaS product.
-As an admin, I need to send notifications everyday through email.
+Marketing admins need to send notifications everyday through email.

 ### Workflow <a name="workflow"></a>
 A workflow in Cliosight is an aggregation of jobs and triggers.
 Since it can be configured only for one datasource at a time, fetching data from others has to be carried out through utility jobs.